How to Backup Files When Windows Won't Start Normally.

 2. To avoid to copy useless data (e.g. the Temporary internet Files, Cookies, History, etc.), I suggest to explore the contents of your account profile folder and to copy only the important folders to the USB drive.
 In most cases you have to backup only the following folders (and of course any other folder/file you want):

 Method 2.
-Backup Files by using a Linux Live CD or USB.
+How to Backup Files If Windows Won't Start by using a Linux Live CD or USB.

 The second method to save your files if Windows won't boot, is to use a Linux Live CD.
 For that task, follow the instructions below: